mj010101/mizupay/README.md

 The vault program allows users to:

-- Deposit LBTC as collateral and mint LUSD stablecoins at a 70% loan-to-value ratio
+- Deposit LBTC as collateral and mint mzUSD stablecoins at a 70% loan-to-value ratio
-- Repay LUSD to unlock and withdraw their LBTC collateral
+- Repay mzUSD to unlock and withdraw their LBTC collateral
 - Maintain over-collateralization to prevent liquidation

 ### Staking Program

 The staking program enables users to:

-- Stake LUSD tokens and receive sLUSD tokens 1:1
+- Stake mzUSD tokens and receive smzUSD tokens 1:1
-- Unstake by burning sLUSD tokens to receive back their LUSD
+- Unstake by burning smzUSD tokens to receive back their mzUSD

 ### Client Application